HAlGhanim/PIFSS-TEMPLATE/README.md

 # PIFSS Angular Template

 A modern, production-ready Angular 20 template specifically designed for the Public Institution for Social Security (PIFSS) Kuwait applications.
-This template provides a comprehensive foundation with pre-configured authentication, RTL support, and reusable components following PIFSS design standards.
+This template provides a comprehensive foundation with pre-configured authentication, RTL support, intelligent caching, and a rich set of reusable components following PIFSS design standards.

 ## 🌟 Features